moez-baksi/EindProject/REPORT.md

 - To make it more stimulating, i decided to change the way i score the students.
 Instead the of finding as much places in a given time, I instead **measure the time passed** finding all the places, which serves as a stimulance.

 ### Design Changes:
-- Maps activity:
+**Maps activity:**
 - Made a center button, which you can use to zoom out so you wont lose time zooming out, which does not stimulate the learning process
 - Made a quit button, so all the data is thrown away instead of cached.
 - Due those two buttons, a gap was created, so decided to put the chronometer and the remaining count there.
 - Replaced the tip to the bottom to balance the map more in the middle.
 - Decided to create two different tips (city name or country name), which stimulates the learning process.
 - Decided to keep the labels of the city names, but less visible, so if you are tuck you can always waste time by trying to read it.

 Original Plan              | Result :-------------------------:|:-------------------------:
 <img src="https://github.com/moez-baksi/EindProject/blob/master/doc/old%20design.png" width="300" height="450" /> |<img src="https://github.com/moez-baksi/EindProject/blob/master/doc/game1.png" width="300" height="450" />

-- Selection / Control Activity
+**Selection / Control Activity:**
 - I made a selection and a control activity in order to let the user select a region.
 This was not included in the original plan, but  was added when there was some time left.
 - The purpose of the selection activity is purely to select of which region the results should be displayed.
 - The purpose of the control activity is to select in what region you want to play.
 Thereby, there is also a [GIF](https://github.com/moez-baksi/EindProject/blob/master/doc/Tutoriall.gif) which displays how the game should be played.

 Control Activity           | Selection Activity :-------------------------:|:-------------------------: